 the KitchenAid 6-Quart Slow Cooker.
 The previous winner, the Crock Pot Touchscreen was bumped to a highly respectable second place, while the All Clad Slow Cooker with Ceramic Insert (once upon a time featured in second place in “no longer available online” review) wasn’t in the running at all due to its price coming in over $100.

 The content below updates our original 1/5/14 blogpost to incorporate findings from the latest Cook’s Illustrated slow cooker review.

 Cook’s Illustrated slow cooker review is a KitchenAid 6-Quart Slow Cooker that features four temperature settings, 24-hour programmability, and a 6-quart removable, oval-shaped ceramic vessel:

 The winner of an earlier Cook’s review (and the second-place finisher in the current review) is the

 Crock-Pot Countdown Touchscreen Digital Slow Cooker, an oval-shaped slow cooker with 6-1/2-quart removable stoneware crock, touchscreen control panel, and programmable cooking time:

-Crock-Pot Touchscreen got top marks for ease-of-use (read: don’t need to be a computer scientist to work the control panel), a glass lid so you can monitor wazzup, and a timer that goes to 20 hours, even on high.
-Cook’s reports that food cooked perfectly.
-And this is, I believe, all we need to say on the subject.
+Crock-Pot Touchscreen is easy to use (read: don’t need to be a computer scientist to work the control panel), features a glass lid so you can monitor wazzup, and a timer that goes to 20 hours, even on high.

 Small Slow Cookers